 If such gifting transactions are found, penalties will apply unless the applicant successfully rebuts the presumption that the gift was given for the purpose of qualifying for Medicaid sooner.
 The resulting penalty is how long the applicant must wait before she may receive long-term care services through Medicaid.

 Penalties may apply if the asset was given to another person as a gift, or the applicant sells the property and receives less than its actual fair market value.

 In New Jersey, Medicaid penalties are calculated by first assessing the total gift amount and dividing it by $343.85 per day, about $10,000 per month.
 The resulting number translates to the number of days (months) one must wait before she is eligible for coverage.

 For instance, if a gift were worth $50,000 during the look-back period, the penalty period is 146 days, nearly 5 months.

 Understanding these penalties and limits will ensure you or your loved one will take all necessary steps to successfully apply and qualify for Medicaid or MLTSS coverage in New Jersey.
 Whether you need coverage yourself, a loved one, or are a caregiver, make sure you address these issues.
 Also, note that even if a penalty exists, a competent Elder Law Attorney may be able to minimize the financial fallout.

 Because New Jersey regulations can change year by year, it’s always a good idea to sit down with a Certified Elder Law Attorney to discuss your options.
-At NJ Elder Law Center, our legal professionals know each and every detail of changing laws and can guide you through the application process.
+At Elder Law Department at Goldberg Law Group, our legal professionals know each and every detail of changing laws and can guide you through the application process.
 Get in touch with our team today to learn more about how our Medicaid and Estate Planning services can provide you, or a loved one, with all the coverage and asset protection you need.